 On June 17th of 2005, Vea and Vika were sealed for time and all eternity in the Laie Hawaii Temple.
 Vea changed from medical pursuit to Information Technology and Cybersecurity when they moved to California.
 They fell in love with the advanced surroundings of Riverside, California, bought a home, and found job opportunities.

-Vea expanded his areas of learning into the construction industry and became a general building contractor, an EPA HVAC certified technician, and a small business owner.
+Vea expanded his areas of learning into the construction industry and became a licensed general building contractor, an EPA HVAC certified technician, and a small business owner.
 Amid the nationwide challenges of the recession in 2008, Vea was reminded of his parents' value for higher education and returned to school!

 In 2010 Vea was blessed to further his education and earned a Master's degree in Information Systems Management with an emphasis on the healthcare system from Keller Graduate School of the DeVry University.
 He was particularly fascinated with the idea of hybrid education where online and onsite classrooms are integrated.
 At the time, Vea learned that many universities worldwide adopted the concept of online education, but the battle between brick-and-mortar versus online education ideas seemed controversial.

 In 2010, while working on his Master's degree, Vea had an opportunity to intern at the City of Riverside, CA. He received hands-on-trainings and attended various meetings relating to the use of information technology and cloud computing technology.
 Vea was blessed to rejoice together with some of the IT team members on the day when the CEO announced that The City of Riverside, CA, was named the Most Intelligent City in the nation.